 The continuing sharp decline in NZD yesterday came as a surprise (NZD closed lower for the fifth straight day, down by -0.55%).
 Downward momentum has improved considerably and the odds for a sustained break below the year-to-date low of 0.6850 have increased.
 In other words, a clear break of 0.6850 (say a NY close below this level) would indicate that NZD has entered a bearish phase (targeting a move to the 2017 low of 0.6780).
 This scenario appears likely unless NZD can reclaim the ‘key resistance’ at 0.6945 (level previously at 0.6990).

-USD/JPY: Neutral (since 21 Feb 18, 107.35): Focus is at 110.00 now.
+USD/JPY: Neutral (since 21 Feb 18, 107.35): USD has likely moved into a broad consolidation phase.